Aliics/mouse/README.md

 Small, simple, and lightweight HTTP server and client library with no dependencies.

-Using cURL as a client, the HTTP server responds within 5ms, which is faster than many popular alternatives.
+Using Postman as a client, the HTTP server responds within 2-3ms, which is faster than many popular alternatives.

 # Motivation